oktapath/oktapath.github.io/_posts/2020-10-22-security-why.markdown

 ## Introduction

-Todays modern vehicles have many concepts built-in we take for granted, such as electronic keys, immobilisers, air bags, seat belts and other protection systems.
+Todays modern vehicles have many concepts built-in that we take for granted, such as electronic keys, immobilisers, air bags, seat belts and other protection systems.
 Most consumers just assume that these systems are in the car,and would genuinely be shocked to find out they were not.
-The reality is, they would probably walk away from the dealership and look for an alternative car.
+The reality is, they would probably walk away from the offending dealership and look for an alternative car.
 Modern software consumers take the same attitude to their personal data, and the security of the software they are using.
 Loosing data would create massive reputational damage to a brand.
-Worse is if you loose their money or expose their payment details through negligence, you may be looking a the end of your business.
-As software matures and consumers along with it, the bar is being raised, if you are not moving with these changes you will be exposed, and creating massive risk for your business.
+Worse is, if you loose their money or expose their payment details through negligence, you may be looking at the end of your business.
+As software matures and consumers along with it, the bar is being raised, if you are not moving with these changes you will be exposed, and as such creating massive risk for your business.

-> The overriding principle of security is, no one protection system on its own will secure your systems.
+> The overriding principle of security is, no one protection system, on its own, will secure your systems.
 Security is like an onion, where layers and layers of safety equipment will protect you.
 Think of cars, where there are airbags and seat belts.
 Combined these increase dramatically the likelihood that you can walk away from a crash, unharmed or with minimal injury.
 Its the combination of these systems, that offers the greatest protection.

 ## Brief History lesson